 Answer: No, you must meet certain requirements.
 For example: you must be 18 years of age by the time of your first day of work; you must be an American citizen; you must be able to pass a Security background check; and you must pass a pre-employment aptitude test.

-Question: When can I apply?
+Question: When can I apply and when can I start working?

 Answer: Each year, during the Spring timeframe (Feb-Apr), SWRAP accepts applications via USAJobs.gov.